Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 \section{Introduction}

-We prove the non-linear stability of $(3+1)$-dimensional Minkowski space as a vacuum solution of Einstein's field equation and obtain a precise full expansion of the solution in all asymptotic regions, i.e.\ near spacelike, null, and timelike infinity.
+We prove the nonlinear stability of $(3+1)$-dimensional Minkowski space as a vacuum solution of Einstein's field equation and obtain a precise full expansion of the solution, in a mildly generalized harmonic gauge, in all asymptotic regions, i.e.\ near spacelike, null, and timelike infinity.
 On a conceptual level, we show how some of the methods we developed for our proofs of black hole stability in cosmological spacetimes \cite{HintzVasyKdSStability,HintzKNdSStability} apply in this more familiar setting, studied by Christodoulou--Klainerman \cite{ChristodoulouKlainermanStability}, Lindblad--Rodnianski \cite{LindbladRodnianskiGlobalExistence,LindbladRodnianskiGlobalStability}, and many others: this includes the use of an iteration scheme for the construction of the metric in which we solve a \emph{linear} equation \emph{globally} at each step, keeping track of the precise asymptotic behavior of the iterates by working on a suitable \emph{compactification} $M$ of the spacetime, and the implementation of \emph{constraint damping}.
-The global nature of the approach and the way in which we deal with the non-linearity are akin to how one would solve elliptic equations, though the underlying linear estimates are of course different.
-Moreover, in our systematic approach, both the relevant notion of regularity and the determination of the precise asymptotic behavior of the solution are clear from an inspection of the geometric and algebraic properties of the linearized gauged (or `reduced') Einstein equation; correspondingly, once $M$ and the required function spaces are defined (\S\S\ref{SCpt}--\ref{SEin}), the proof of stability itself is rather concise (\S\S\ref{SBg}--\ref{SPf}).